 - Facebook Platform Policies

-Hopefully, this article has helped you understand why it’s important to have a compliant website.
-Use the information provided above to quickly add legal pages to your website or blog using simple and cost-effective resources and plugins.
+We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
+Use the information provided above to quickly add all necessary legal pages to your WordPress website or blog using simple resources and plugins.